Graenum Berger: Background

-Activisim
+Activism

 As a Jewish communal executive who knew all the professional and volunteer leaders in the American Jewish community, he assumed all he had to do was to bring the problems of the Ethiopian Jews to their attention and they would be solved.
 He also presumed Israel would rise to the occasion and undertake a resettlement effort.
 He was wrong on both counts.

 So began his 35-year effort to bring the 50,000 member Ethiopian Jewish community to Israel, which eventually led to Operation Moses in 1984-85, and Operation Solomon in 1991.
 Shortly before his death, Dr. Berger was asked to comment on the "Felash Mura", descendants of ancient Falasha whose families had long abandoned Judaism.
 He felt they were not Jews and should not be granted the right to go to Israel under the Law of Return.
 Regardless, the aliyah of the Felash Mura eventually began and continues to this day at the rate of 300 per month.